SamuelAjewole/gaming-studio-network-project/README.md

 - `screenshots/`: the four verification screenshots above
 - the `.pkt` file: open it directly in Packet Tracer to see every device's live config yourself

-## Related

-I've also got a Home Network Troubleshooting Lab repo that's more hands-on hardware diagnostics.
-This one is more about the design and configuration side.